canonical/cloud-init/doc/rtd/reference/cli.rst

 Generally run by OS init systems to execute ``modules:config`` and ``modules:final`` boot stages.
 This executes cloud config :ref:`modules` configured to run in the Init, Config and Final stages.
+Can be run on the command line, but this is not recommended and will generate a warning because incomplete configuration can be applied when run later in boot.
 The modules are declared to run in various boot stages in the file :file:`/etc/cloud/cloud.cfg` under keys:

 * ``cloud_init_modules``
 * ``cloud_config_modules``
 * ``cloud_final_modules``

-Can be run on the command line, but each module is gated to run only once due to semaphores in :file:`/var/lib/cloud/`.
+Can be run on the command line, but is deprecated, because incomplete configuration can be applied when run later in boot.
+Each module is gated to run only once due to semaphores in :file:`/var/lib/cloud/`.

 * :command:`--mode [init|config|final]`: Run ``modules:init``,
   ``modules:config`` or ``modules:final`` ``cloud-init`` stages.